 This option allows you to read a file as input.
-The files should be in the Examples folder specified in your Preference file.
-Note that the name of the Preference file depends on the machine.
-On a Unix system, it is called .SemigroupePrefs and should be in your home directory.
-On a MacIntosh under System 7.1-9.2, it is called .SemigroupePrefs.
+This file should be in the Examples folder specified in your Preference file.
+On a Unix system, the Preference file is called .Semigroupe2Prefs and should be in your home directory.